Special Experience

 The wall scroll above the counter is a work by the chief priest of a temple with deep ties to the imperial family, at which Sasaya-iori confections are served as the temple refreshments.
 Learn all about Sasaya-iori’s history and place in the culture from such interesting stories and bits of trivia.

-Get Hands-on Making Your Own Manju after a Close Observation of Professional Technique
+Get Hands-on Making Your Own Wagashi after a Close Observation of Professional Technique

 Silky, Lustrous Warabi-mochi Made with Top Tier Craftsmanship